ChrishSec/CaptureHoney/README.md

 ## CaptureHoney

-`CaptureHoney` is a Python script designed to capture and log connections, sending a custom message while offering no service to unwanted visitors.
+`CaptureHoney` is a Python script designed to capture and log connections, sending a custom message while offering no service to attackers.
 It operates as a Honeypot.

 What is Honeypot?
 Click [here](https://en.wikipedia.org/wiki/Honeypot_(computing)) to know more.